pydoit/doit/doc/uptodate.rst

 For dict's the values are converted to string (using `json.dumps()` with `sort_key=True`) and only a digest/checksum of the dictionaries keys and values are saved.

+If converting the values of the dict requires a special encoder this can be passed with the argument ``encoder=...``.
+This will be passed on to `json.dumps()`.

 .. literalinclude:: samples/config_params.py